kolenaIO/kolena/docs/dataset/advanced-usage/task-metrics.md

 Kolena provides out-of-the-box aggregation options for your datapoint level evaluations that correspond with your desired metrics.
 For numeric evaluations you are able to select from `count`, `mean`, `median`, `min`, `max`, `stddev` and `sum` aggregations options.
-For categorical evaluations (class lable, boolean, etc) `rate` and `count` aggregation options are available.
+For categorical evaluations (class label, boolean, etc) `rate` and `count` aggregation options are available.

 The Kolena web application currently supports [`precision`](../../metrics/precision.md), [`recall`](../../metrics/recall.md), [`f1_score`](../../metrics/f1-score.md),